ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nd no phrenel -gist could find
+And no phrenel -gist could find
 A difference in theirburr.ps.
 E&#x27;ich had a farm of equal worth,
 A pretty wife to keep